Breath Tests in New Jersey

 - Helicobacter pylori breath test diagnoses H.pylori infection by detecting a gas produced after drinking a chemical solution

-What is a Breath Hydrogen Test?
+What is a Hydrogen Breath Test?

-How is a Breath Test Performed?
+How is a Hydrogen Breath Test Performed?

 Dr. Merlo has all the equipment to perform your breath test at the Digestive Health & Nutrition Center.
 Patients must fast with no food and only water for 12-hours before the test.
 Most medications can be continued without interruption but Dr. Merlo will provide detailed instructions for your particular situation.
 Breath samples are collected using a sterile sampler at 30 to 60-minute intervals following the ingestion of a specific carbohydrate that Dr. Merlo wants to test.
 The test will determine your ability to digest and absorb what you ingest.
 Breath tests usually last about two hours to allow time for what you ingest to reach the colon.